kyma-project/istio/docs/user/operation-guides/02-20-enable-sidecar-injection.md

 # Enable Automatic Istio Sidecar Proxy Injection

-Enabling automatic sidecar injection allows `istiod` to watch all Pod creation operations on all namespaces, which should be part of Istio Service Mesh, and inject the newly created Pods with a sidecar proxy.
+Enabling automatic sidecar injection allows `istiod` to watch all Pod creation operations on all namespaces, which should be part of the Istio service mesh, and inject the newly created Pods with a sidecar proxy.

 You can enable sidecar proxy injection for either an entire namespace or a single Deployment.
 If the sidecar proxy injection is disabled at the namespace level, or the `sidecar.istio.io/inject` label on a Pod is set to `false`, the sidecar proxy is not injected.